 Implement an employee hotline.
 When employees commit tuition reimbursement fraud, they may be tempted to share their success with co-workers.
 A hotline can provide employees with an anonymous method to share the information that can stop tuition reimbursement before losses mount.

 Tuition reimbursement fraud is relatively easy to detect and prevent.
 By preventing fraud, your company may be able to provide this benefit to more employees.
-Given the importance of educating and retaining motivated employees, preventing reimbursement fraud should be a priority for all organizations.
+Given the importance of educating and retaining motivated employees, especially while employees may be on furlough during the COVID-19 crisis, preventing reimbursement fraud should be a priority for all organizations.

 How One Tuition Reimbursement Scam Worked

-Three women from Alpharetta, Georgia, pleaded guilty to wire fraud in connection with a scheme to defraud their employer.
+Three women from Alpharetta, GA, pleaded guilty to wire fraud in connection with a scheme to defraud their employer.

 According to court documents, the women worked at Exide Technologies, a Georgia-based firm that produces and recycles batteries worldwide.